 - Slivered almonds (optional)

-- Start by melting butter in a small pot on low heat.
+- Melt the butter in a small pot on low heat.

 - Add in the skim milk and let it become finger warm.
 Take off the stow.